webbycrown/kiaweds-statamic-theme/content/collections/our_events/wedding-decorating.md

     content:
       -
         type: text
         text: 'Make your special day even more magical with our expert decorating team.
-We bring creativity, elegance, and attention to detail—turning ordinary spaces into extraordinary wedding venues.'
+We bring creativity, elegance, and attention to detail turning ordinary spaces into extraordinary wedding venues.'
 ---